meghapsimatrix/simhelpers/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+*checking top-level files ...
+NOTE
+  Non-standard files/directories found at top level:
+    ‘_main.Rmd’ ‘libs’

+  They are the bibiliography and csl files.
+I added references in the README file.